District 6 Construction and Improvement Projects

 1401 E. Arkansas/2000 S. Holly

 CDOT Headquarters and the Region One site have moved to a new building near Colfax & Federal.
-State law requires owned by the State of Colorado to be offered first to local government entities.
+State law requires properties owned by the State of Colorado to be offered first to local government entities.
 The City and County of Denver exercised the option to acquire both 4201 E Arkansas Avenue and 2000 S Holly Street.
 Denver selected Kentro Group to develop the two properties based on confidence in delivering a project beneficial to the community.

 1401 E. Arkansas